gwierzchowski/toy_trx_engine/README.md

 ## Status / Remaining work

 Provided points are in more-less ordered by priority.

-- There are missing unit and integration tests for having more that one transaction in 'on dispute' state - write necessary cases.

 - Make program use of multi-threading and async programming.
 Currently accounts are pretty much isolated each other, every transaction refers to previous ones done on the same account.
 This can be utilized by implementing possibly lock-free concurrent algorithms.
 Initial idea would be to shard accounts pool e.g. by dividing client_id modulo number of workers and dispatch work according to reminder to separate threads or tasks.
 Approach with creating separate task per each transaction is also possible but more complicated - to ensure processing transactions in order we would have to assign sequential serial number (e.g. record number) and store it into transaction, and then synchronize tasks (for the same customer) to ensure sequential processing.
 In the future if system would have to be extended for cross accounts transactions (e.g. transfer), some such mechanisms would have to be implemented anyway.